 The publishers, SRF, has made another selection of guru statements taken out of their original settings, and put them together under several headings.
 A basic yoga method for calming down is presented: "Sit . . . in a cross-legged position on a firm surface.
 Keep the spine straight and the chin parallel to the floor . . . to remain completely still, without moving a muscle."
 One is to maintain this posture to get a deep meditative state. he tells. [p.
 30]

-They say you should not breathe, but that is not the way to do it.
-For breathing requires the use of the diaphragm.
+Breathing requires the use of the diaphragm, so do not "remain completely still", but breathe.
 You should, in other words, not take the directions too seriously.
 And if you don't breathe, you swoon pretty soon.
 You can read about the bio-functions of the medulla oblongata.

 What if you have double cheeks and cannot get any of them parallel to the floor?
 Yogananda does not seem to tell what to do in that case, which affects so many.
+Also, there are many chin shapes.
 But he also tells you can sit on a straight chair with your feet parallel on the floor and your eyelids half closed or completely closed - and that is where many teachers of his own kriya yoga tradition disagree with him.
 They tell he made many changes to kriya yoga to get a public, for example. [see Psy].

 Be that as it may, when you meditate well, your mind gathers and is not diffused for as long as it lasts.
 However, that focus depends on how you meditate.
 There are other body areas to focus on too.
 Yogananda simplified yoga teachings for a churchy Western audience that was largely stiff, but not as overweight as today.